NikhilTirunagiri/SandS-gpt/README.md

 # SandS-gpt
-### Text-to-Text summarization, Text-to-speech summarization, generating relevant images on the subject, Outputs keywords from the input text.
+### Text-to-Text summarization, Text-to-speech summarization, generate relevant images on the subject (input text), Outputs keywords from the input text.